 Stress tests: Stress testing enables evaluating the amount of stress the app can withstand before breaking down or failing.

 Today, the industry offers some best-in-the-line performance test software, driving enterprises to conduct proper performance testing for their applications and meet the expectations of their clientele.
-However, while executing app performance testing, there happens to be a series of factors that businesses must necessarily consider to enhance the efficacy of this process.
+However, while executing app performance testing, there happens to be a series of factors that businesses must necessarily consider enhancing the efficacy of this process.

-Following are some of the best practices that you can follow for app performance testing
+Following are some of the best practices that you can follow for app performance testing.

 1. Understand your application: